Proposed U.S. House bill keeps Egypt military aid, amid steep cuts

-WASHINGTON Leaders of the U.S. House of Representatives panel in charge of foreign aid proposed on Thursday that military aid for Egypt be kept at $1.3 billion next year, one of few programs left unscathed in a bill seeking steep cuts in international spending.
+WASHINGTON Leaders of the U.S. House of Representatives panel in charge of foreign aid proposed on Thursday that military aid for Egypt be kept at $1.3 billion (853.5 million pounds) next year, one of few programs left unscathed in a bill seeking steep cuts in international spending.

 Reflecting Washington's struggle to respond to the upheaval in Egypt, the legislation does not include the annual $250 million in economic assistance that has been appropriated for the most populous Arab nation in recent years.
 That money was not included for fiscal 2014, which starts on October 1, but has not been specifically prohibited, an aide said.